holozeros/minimal-linux-desktop/README.md

 		Building a chroot environment where /tools has the required commands to run chroot and Arch Build System(gcc,pacman,makepkg..).

- 	2.With a original stub kernel Booting the chroot environment as root filesystem.
+ 	2.With a original stub kernel booting the chroot environment as root filesystem.

 		Building UEFI stub kernel and install systemd-boot.
 Then edit boot loader entry file.When booted the stub kernel, bootloader does mount the minimal linux desktop to root-filsesystem.